JatinYadav6618/Groomly/README.md

-# Barber Booking System💈
+# Groomly💈

-The Barber Booking System is a web application built using Thymeleaf, Spring Boot, JPA, and Spring Security.
+The Groomly is a web application built using Thymeleaf, Spring Boot, JPA, and Spring Security.
 It allows customers to book appointments with barbers and manage their bookings efficiently.
 This README file provides an overview of the project, instructions for setting up and running the application, and other relevant information.

 ## Features

-The Barber Booking System includes the following features:
+The Groomly includes the following features:

 - **User Registration and Authentication**: Customers can create an account, log in, and manage their profile information.
 Spring Security is used for secure user authentication and authorization.